Table of Contents

 Patanjali Liv D 38 Therapeutic Uses

-- Patanjali Liv D 38, is used for diseases of liver and as a liver tonic.
+- Patanjali Liv D 38, is used for diseases of the liver and as a liver tonic.

 - Dropsy, Oedema (swelling of soft tissues due to the accumulation of excess water)